phpdata/documentation-templates/qa/qa-strategy.md

 #### API tests

-Functional testing of underlying services, which is not dependant on a completed UI, but scenarios can usually be covered if RESTful services are being used.
+Functional testing of underlying services, which is not dependant on a completed UI, but scenarios can usually be covered is RESTful services are being used.

 Test client(s): Guzzle